1st1/async_pep/pep-async.rst

     # later in the code:
     read() # this line raises a ResourceWarning with a pointer to this line

-``StopIteration`` exceptions will not be propagated out of async functions.
-This feature can be enabled for regular generators in CPython 3.5 with a special future import statement (see PEP 479).
-Since the new syntax will not require future imports nor it was possible to have async functions before 3.5, it is safe to enable this feature by default for all async functions.
+``StopIteration`` exceptions will not be propagated out of async functions;
+instead they will be wrapped in a ``RuntimeError``.
+For regular generators such behavior requires a future import (see PEP 479), but since async functions is a new concept, it is safe to have this feature enabled for them by default.

 Await Expression